daelee711/AV-speech-separation/index.md

 YouTube videos referenced by URLs in the AVspeech dataset were downloaded and preprocessed in pairs to generate training data corresponding to a two-speaker scenario.
 The final model was trained on approximately 2500 mixtures from 5000 YouTube videos containing unique speakers

-A variant of the structural similarty measure used in image quality assesment was used as the loss between the predicted and ideal audio masks during the training.
+A variant of the structural similarity measure used in image quality assessment was used as the loss between the predicted and ideal audio masks during the training.
 The network was trained using a consumer GPU on a personal workstation iterating over the full dataset in several epochs.
 It produces speech separation masks which show some similarity to the ideal masks, but the error remains quite high judging by listening to the reconstructed audio streams.

 * \[Data Collection/Description\]
   * \[Relevant Characteristics\]